 If You're Not Ready To Say I Love You, Here's What To Say Instead

 New relationships are just so powerful and full of pleasurable emotion.
 Every glance, every smile, and every touch is imbued with new energy and infatuation.
-That being said, it's incredibly easy in those heady early days to slip up and drop a big fat L-bomb before you’re actually, personally ready to say I love you.
-While there is no right or wrong time to say I love you (it all depends on what feels right for you), it’s easy to get caught up in a moment and and let the L-word slip when you don’t intend it, which can be awkward.
+That being said, it's incredibly easy in those heady early days to slip up and say the L-word before you’re actually, personally ready to say I love you.
+While there is no right or wrong time to say I love you (it all depends on what feels right for you), it’s easy to get caught up in a moment and and let it slip when you don’t intend it, which can be awkward.
 Fortunately, there is a solution for dealing the too-soon "I love you" and that’s to have a few go-to things to say instead of "I love you" to bust out when you feel like you're on the verge of letting those three little words spill out of your mouth before you’re ready.

 But how do you know when you’re ready?
 As Trina Leckie, a relationship expert and host of the Breakup BOOST Podcast, previously explained to Elite Daily, the way to know if the time is right is to just trust your own instincts.
 "I think the best thing to do when it comes to this is not to overthink it," said Leckie.
 "If you feel like you want to scream it from the rooftops, that's a good indication of a good time to say it because it shows how excited you are to tell that person [and everyone else] how you feel about them."
 Dr. Gary Brown, a prominent couple's therapist in Los Angeles, agreed that when you’re deciding whether or not the time is right, it's not about relationship milestones, it's about what your heart and mind are telling you.
 "The key milestone is when you genuinely realize you love the other person.
 That's the best milestone there is," Dr. Brown previously explained to Elite Daily.